htcondor/htcondor/docs/man-pages/condor_submit.rst

     ``FileSystemDomain``, HTCondor will transfer the necessary files.

-    For more information about this and other settings related to transferring files, see the HTCondor User’s manual section on the file transfer mechanism.
+    For more information about this and other settings related to transferring files, see the HTCondor User's manual section on the file transfer mechanism.

     Note that